laic/uoe_speech_processing_course/phon/phon_lab_1/phon-1-articulation.md

 ![Annotation of "sh" in "She" as unvoiced postalveolar fricative = ʃ](figs/sh-in-she.png)

+### Annotate the vowels

+Let's now look at the pattern of movement for vowels.
+Again, you may find it useful to say the phrase yourself and to determine what your articulators are doing.

+1. Add boundaries for the vowels in this recording
+2. Using the IPA chart, annotate each vowel with
+    * height
+    * backness
+    * lip rounding
+    * the IPA symbol

 ### Where does your tongue twist?

 1. Try to say the phrase as fast as you can until you start making errors.
-2. Annotate the points where you made errors on the `Error` tier.
+2. Annotate the points where _you_ made errors on the `Error` tier.
     * This is a point tier, so you'll be creating annotations for specific times rather than intervals.

 **Questions:**